Ferry from Helsinki to Tallinn

 The best ferry from Helsinki to Tallinn, Estonia depends on your priorities—speed, comfort, modern amenities, or price.
 Tallink Silja Line is often considered the top choice for a premium travel experience, while Viking Line and Eckerö Line provide comfortable and reliable options at more affordable prices.

-- Tallink Silja Line: fastest crossings (2 hr) with their modern vessels M/S MyStar and M/S Megastar, which are new, environmentally friendly, and offer top-tier passenger comfort
+- Tallink Silja Line: fastest crossings (2 hr) with their modern vessels MyStar and Megastar, which are new, environmentally friendly, and offer top-tier passenger comfort

 - Viking Line: good value, comfortable but slightly older ferries, and crossings in about 2.5 hr.

 Yes, a day trip from Helsinki to Tallinn is easy and popular thanks to frequent ferry departures and short crossing times.
-You can explore the highlights of the Estonian capital and return on the evening ferry from Tallinn to Helsinki, usually departing around 22:30.
+The earliest ferry in the day usually sets sail for Tallinn at around 07:30, while the last ferry from Tallinn to Helsinki usually departs around 22:30.
+This gives you plenty of time to explore the highlights of the Estonian capital and return to Finland in the evening.

 Yes, ferries traveling from Helsinki to Tallinn have car decks, so you can bring along your vehicle on the trip.
 Prices typically start at around €20 to transport a car and €15 for a motorbike.